Vizzuality/heco-invest/backend/README.md

 Static content that needs to be translated has to be added only to `config/locales/zu.yml` file.
 To push new translations to Transifex use `tx push -s`.

-From time to time it will be useful to download already translated content into the repo `tx pull -m onlytranslated`.
+To download already translated content `bin/rails transifex:pull`